-The Company has a management agreement with its CEO which provides that in the event the CEO's services are terminated without cause or upon a change of control of the Company, a termination payment of two years compensation is payable.
-If the termination had occurred on September 30, 2019 the amount payable under the agreement would be approximately \$560,000.
+The Company has a management agreement with its CEO which provides that in the event the CEO's services are terminated without cause or upon a change of control of the Company, a termination payment is payable.
+If the termination had occurred on September 30, 2020 the amount payable under the agreement would be approximately \$620,000.

-The Company has a management agreement with its VPE which provides that in the event the VPE's services are terminated without cause or upon a change of control of the Company, a termination payment of twelve months of compensation is payable.
-If the termination had occurred on September 30, 2019 the amount payable under the agreement would be approximately \$200,000.
+The Company has a management agreement with its VPE which provides that in the event the VPE's services are terminated without cause or upon a change of control of the Company, a termination payment is payable.
+If the termination had occurred on September 30, 2020 the amount payable under the agreement would be approximately \$240,000.